theo-armour/pages/02-culture-and-the-arts/culture-humanities/classics/iliad.md

 ## Mothers

+* Mothers who are goddesses are the best
 * Mothers are on your team
 * Mothers are your go-betweens; will intercede on your behalf better than you can
 * Use your mother to your advantage